catdude2000/102-Learning-journal/prepTheGrowthMindset.md

 ## Upgrade your technical skills with deliberate practice

-I did use this technique as a musician in highschool.
+I did use this technique as a musician in high school.
 Practicing the difficult parts of a process does help more than practicing the easy parts.

 "Deliberate practice can be summarized as:
 Activities designed, typically by a teacher, for the sole purpose of effectively improving specific aspects of an individual’s performance."